lwhitelock/HuduAPI/README.md

 This is an unofficial powershell module to allow access to the Hudu API.
 I am not associated with Hudu other than as a customer.

+NOTE 3:
+Do not update to this version of Hudu there is a nasty bug: When you now update asset fields, it is only tracking one set across all Assets of a type.
+So you set fields for one asset.
+Then update the fields on another asset in a different company of the same type.
+The first set of fields will be wiped and only the most recently updated version of the fields will be kept.
+This ends up with you only having fields on one asset of a type at a time.
+It looks like this is only when you update/create through the API.

 NOTE2:
 I have talked to Hudu and it wasn't supposed to be a breaking change.
 I think I am going to leave it in the powershell module to work this way, as supporting a -fields and a -custom_fields will just confuse people going forwards.
 I can't see any reason to keep the legacy method over the new one and it is a relatively quick fix to swap over an existing script.